-In his chat with Colin he goes over the importance of Protein and some myths surrounding its nutritional value and function, gluconeogenesis, the nutritional properties of carbs and much more.
+In this Better Human podcast, Colin and Kevin discuss the importance of Protein and some myths surrounding its nutritional value and function, gluconeogenesis, the nutritional properties of carbs and much more.
 Tune in to find out!

 AMP 98 FINAL